hypertrack/quickstart-ios/README.md

 You can ask for "When In Use" permission only, but be advised that the device will see a blue bar at the top while your app is running.

 ![In use authorization location](Images/In_Use_Authorization.png)

+Be advised, purpose strings are mandatory, and the app crashes without them.

 #### Step 4: Initialize the SDK